sahirmemon/engineering-onboarding-handbooks/README.md

     - [ ] MixPanel
     - [ ] PagerDuty (Terraform managed)
 - [ ] Review frontend specific documentation
-- [ ] Download example pager app on your device
+- [ ] Download example pager app on your device (Reach out to mobile lead Fabian Celdeiro for instructions)
 - [ ] Compile a document with questions that you have
 - [ ] Make an improvement to the onboarding documentation